MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/data-that-the-telemetry-agent-collects-in-office.md

 - Word

-For Office 2016 and Office 2013 only, the agent collects telemetry data for the following applications:
+For Office 2019, Office 2016, and Office 2013 only, the agent collects telemetry data for the following applications:

 - Excel